MadGalactic/MadGalactic/README.md

 🌷 Cybersecurity Analyst sharing about my journey and learnings in tech<br>
 👩🏾‍🔬 Exploring security concepts one project at a time<br>⌨️ Learning in public via my [portfolio](https://madelinelora.com/)<br>
 💭 Currently diving deeper into scripting with python 🤓 <br>
+Pursuing the CompTIA Security+ Certification, expected completion date [May 2025]

 ## 🌐 Socials: